dtenenba/workflow-engine-comparison/README.md

 <sup>3</sup> Runs on AWS (EC2, ECS(?), but not Batch).

-<sup>4</sup> jgolob's fork, `container-task` branch provides AWS Batch support, he and sminot are actively using it.
+<sup>4</sup> jgolob's fork, `container-task` branch provides AWS Batch support, he and sminot are actively using it, but the original maintainers
+have moved on to another project and would be willing to hand this project over to a new maintainer.

 ## Contents of Repository